ladyofthehome.com

 Top Tip

 Don't be tempted to keep adding flour.
 Fresh milled flour behaves differently than store-bought — it won't pull away from the bowl as cleanly, and that's okay.
-I typically add about 90 grams of extra flour during kneading, working it in 30 grams at a time so the dough has a chance to come together between additions.
-You're looking for a dough that's manageable and no longer sticking to the bowl, not one that looks perfectly smooth and tidy like a white flour dough would.
+I typically add about 60 grams of extra flour during kneading, working it in 30 grams at a time so the dough has a chance to come together between additions.
+You're looking for a dough that's manageable and no longer sticking to the bowl, not one that looks perfectly smooth and tidy like store bought flour dough would.

 Looking for more fresh milled flour recipes?
 Try these!